 As discussed in Note 7, Blueberries entered into an LOI with BBV Labs to purchase BBV Labs' shares.
-In accordance with the LOI, Blueberries was required to pay an exclusivity fee to BBV Labs of \$5,000 USD (\$6,852 CAD) and \$20,000 USD (\$27,406 CAD) as reimbursement of expenses incurred in negotiation of the JV Agreement with Cannava.
-During the six months ended June 30, 2019, the total amount of \$25,000 USD (\$34,258 CAD) was paid.
-As the purchase agreement has not yet closed, the payment has been recorded as an other non-current asset on the balance sheet of these financial statements.
-Refer to Note 23 for subsequent events surrounding the agreement with BBV Labs.
+In accordance with the LOI, during the nine months ended September 30, 2019, Blueberries paid an exclusivity fee to BBV Labs of \$25,000 USD (\$34,258 CAD) as reimbursement of expenses incurred in negotiation of the JV Agreement with Cannava.
+As the purchase agreement has not yet closed, the payment has been recorded as other non-current asset on the balance sheet of these condensed interim consolidated financial statements.